MichaelCade/90DaysOfDevOps/README.md

 The reason for documenting these days is so that others can take something from it and also hopefully enhance the resources.

-The gooal is to take 90 days, 1 hour a day, to tackle over 13 areas of DevOps to a foundational knowledge.
+The goal is to take 90 days, 1 hour a day, to tackle over 13 areas of DevOps to a foundational knowledge.

 This will not cover all things DevOps but it will cover the areas that I feel will benefit my learning and understanding overall.